 Letting the government hold onto your money can be a bad idea, and it’s especially dicey for people who carry debt.

-How much is this costing you?
+So how much is this really costing you?
 Let’s look at a hypothetical scenario.

 Applying Your Tax Refund: Two Scenarios

-One year, Sally gets a tax refund of $3,000.
-This means she over-paid her taxes by $250 per month.
+Scenario #1: One year, Sally gets a tax refund of $3,000.
+This means she overpaid her taxes by $250 per month.
 She adjusts her tax withholding so that this will no longer happen.

 Sally now receives an extra $250 per month in her paycheck.

 One year later, Sally takes out a $15,000 car loan at an 8 percent interest rate.
 Her payments are $304 per month for 60 months.

 Sally applies her extra $250 per month towards her car loan, making a total monthly payment of $554.